-This year, I had a real vision, and my vision even had a cute name—a "snowsaic."
+Last year, I had a real vision, and my vision even had a cute name—a "snowsaic."
 We were going to use liquid watercolors, muffin tins and ice trays to make loads of colorful frozen treasure.
 Then, we’d stick those colorful bits of ice into the side of our snow fort to create a Valentine's Day mosaic—it was going to be beautiful, it might have even gone viral.
 Until my kids got involved.

 First, instead of making colorful ice they mixed the colors into puke-brown potion.
 They played treasure hunt and “crush the treasure” with all but two batches.
 Then, my 6-year-old asked if she could use the little ice we had to make a heart, and she made this.

 Without even thinking, I tried to help her add more, my adult mind wanting to “complete” this heart or make it even more heart-shaped.
 A fabulous teacher, she told me, “No, mom, my heart’s all set.”
 Man, she was right.
 Her heart was fabulous.
 I heard how pleased she was and melted, then sat by myself in the snow for a minute.

 This was not the snowsaic of my dreams, but, when I stopped to think for a minute, a lot of really good things had gone down in the past 48 hours.
 My kids actually did a lot—and they drove it all.
 They transformed ice and color and played treasure hunt—all while I got some work done.
 Then, Ivy made her heart—and felt really great about it.

 My kids knew what I couldn’t see in the moment: that it’s the process, not the product, that matters.